nourmahfel/Work_experience/README.md

 ---
 ## Additional Questions about FastQC

-**Question:** Question: Which FastQC modules showed the most improvement after trimming?
+**Question:** Which FastQC modules showed the most improvement after trimming?

 **Question:** Did the adapter content change after trimming?
 How can you tell?